serkkz/panda3d-docs/programming/directgui/directframe.rst

    app = MyApp()
    app.run()

-This will give you a black frame appearing at the lower right section of the Panda window.

 Keep in mind, if your screen is non-square you will see the background color you have set (or the default one if you have not set any) where there is no